-In addition, even though the Fair Housing Act's accessibility provisions for multi-family housing have been in place for over 17 years, new housing is still being built in violation of these provisions.
+In addition, even though the Fair Housing Act's accessibility provisions for multi-family housing have been in place for over 18 years, new housing is still being built in violation of these provisions.
 Governments at all levels must ensure that these requirements are complied with to ensure that the region's housing stock becomes more accessible.

 - Increased resources must be devoted to educating the public and housing providers regarding fair housing laws.
 While most individuals likely know that discrimination based on race or religion in housing is illegal, some housing providers are still unaware that discrimination based on familial status and handicap/disability are prohibited.
 Additionally, many victims of housing discrimination are unaware of their rights under federal, state, and especially local laws, and of the procedures they may use to vindicate those rights.
-As such, increased resources must be devoted to educating "both sides" about fair housing laws and procedures, as well as where individuals may turn for help if they have questions or believe their rights have been violated. - Increasing investigations of mortgage lenders to ensure that they are adequately complying with the Fair Housing Act and other anti-discrimination statutes to provide fair access to credit.
-In the past several years, the mortgage and foreclosure crisis has devastated much of northeast Ohio.
-Foreclosures, many caused by subprime and predatory lending, have reached record levels, with harmful effects for homeowners, neighbors, communities, and the region as a whole.

-However, the response of many lenders has been to defer any responsibility for their actions, claiming that the Community Reinvestment Act (CRA) is to blame by requiring depository institutions to make loans to low and moderate income individuals and communities.
+As such, increased resources must be devoted to education on fair housing laws and procedures, as well as where individuals may turn for help if they have questions or believe their rights have been violated. - 4) Increasing investigations of mortgage lenders to ensure that they are adequately complying with the Fair Housing Act and other anti-discrimination statutes to provide fair access to credit.
+The response of many lenders to the mortgage and foreclosure crisis in Northeast Ohio has been to defer any responsibility for their actions, claiming that the Community Reinvestment Act (CRA) is to blame by requiring depository institutions to make loans to low and moderate income individuals and communities.
 In doing so, these individuals and institutions focus solely on the provision of credit, without regard to its terms.